W427697/Discord-/docs-v2/content/guides/why.md

 For large apps, that may have a multiple backends (distributed or microservice based) running a development environment can use a lot of system resources and slow down your machine.
 By developing UI components in isolation, there is no need to run a backend thus preserving valuable system resources. 🎉

+Large apps can also suffer from having many components in a hard to reach configuration.
+Good examples are: validation-error-Components or server-500-Components, etc.

 ### For Designers Who Code

 Agile teams will often have a designer who can code at least basic HTML and CSS, by allowing them the ability to work on components in isolation designers can take some of the UI burden off of engineers allowing them to focus on functionality (and writing test).